Scorpion-Security-Labs/OpenHashAPI/docs/INSTALL.md

 * `GenerateWordlist`: If the server should start a process to make a wordlist.
 * `GenerateRules`: If the server should start a process to make a rule list.
 * `GenerateMasks`: If the server should start a process to make a mask list.
-* `AllowPrivateLists`: If the server should allow the creation and downloading of private lists.
+* `AllowUserLists`: If the server should allow the creation and downloading of user lists.

 > [!IMPORTANT]
 > **Ensure that the `open-registration` parameter is set; otherwise, registration will be closed!**